muratdemir0/printful/readme.md

 ```

 ### Route
-As you can see below application has a route.
+As you can see application has a route.
 ```bash
 http://localhost:1212/shipping/rates
 ```